 8) Learn to Laugh

-Want to persevere in anything longer?
-Then you’ve got to laugh and have fun.
+You’ve got to laugh and have fun.
 It’s healthy.

 All work and no play makes Jack a dull boy.

 I like to tell my team “If you’re not having fun, you’re doing it wrong”.